BritishCorpse/nonsusbot/README.md

 Checks is an object that defines rules that the argument to pass to continue down the option.

-If checks is undefined or is empty, the option will always pass.
+If checks is [undefined](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined) or empty, the option will always pass.

 A check can be inverted by replacing the value with `{not: value}`{:.javascript}.
 See [Not](#not).